laravel/nova-docs/4.0/installation.md

 ## Using Nova on Development & Staging Domains

-Since Nova can be used in local and staging development environments, Nova will not check your license key when used on `localhost` or these local TLDs specified in [IETF RFC 2606](https://datatracker.ietf.org/doc/html/rfc2606#page-2):
+Since Nova can be used in local and staging development environments, Nova will not check your license key when used on `localhost` or local TLDs like those specified in [IETF RFC 2606](https://datatracker.ietf.org/doc/html/rfc2606#page-2):

 - `.test`
 - `.example`